About the Nurse-Midwifery Program

 As educators we believe that education is a transformative process and both educators and learners are stakeholders in the learning process.
 We believe that education should not be unidimensional in context or approach; a balanced approach using different learning paradigms such as science, spirituality, culture, technology, and the arts should be employed.

-Objectives for Master of Science (MSN) Student Outcomes
+Objectives for Student Outcomes

 - Integrate theories and research from nursing and related disciplines to guide advanced clinical practice; to administer nursing systems; and to influence health policy decisions.